MicrosoftDocs/office-developer-client-docs/docs/access/concat-function-access-custom-web-app.md

 ---
-title: "Concat Function (Access custom web app)"
+title: "Concat function (Access custom web app)"
 manager: kelbow
 ms.date: 9/5/2017
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: 38ad6365-79df-4342-9b76-ca27b8ab8952
 description: "Returns a string that is the result of combining two or more string values."
 ---

-# Concat Function (Access custom web app)
+# Concat function (Access custom web app)

 Returns a string that is the result of combining two or more string values.